Intergovernmental Collaboration & Relationship-Building

 Local governments and First Nations can develop neighbour-to-neighbour relationships.
 However, the nature of that relationship can differ depending on local circumstances and jurisdictional context.

 All local governments operate under provincial legislation, however for First Nations it may vary.
 Non-treaty First Nations typically operate on Federal Reserve lands under federal legislation.
 Treaty First Nations operate independently on treaty settlement lands under the terms of their final treaty agreements and related legislation.
 A Treaty First Nation can also join a regional district, becoming part of the local government system.

 As part of building and enhancing relations, local governments can work together on common interests with First Nations and develop partnerships through protocols, service agreements and memorandums of understanding.
-This collaboration can be facilitated through the Community to Community Forum Program managed by the Union of British Columbia Municipalities with support of the First Nations Summit, and financial support from the Ministry of Municipal Affairs and Housing and the federal government.
+This collaboration can be facilitated through the Community to Community Forum Program managed by the Union of British Columbia Municipalities with support of the First Nations Summit, and financial support from the Ministry of Municipal Affairs and the federal government.

 Local government and First Nation engagement helps communities explore opportunities for co-operation and collaboration and strengthen neighbour-to-neighbour relationships.
 This engagement differs from the provincial government’s constitutional duty to consult with First Nations on certain statutory approvals, such as when local governments propose a boundary change.
 In the latter case, local government engagement can help assist the provincial government in fulfilling its duty to consult.

 Learn more about engagement and consultation with First Nations:

 First Nations can consider having provisions in their final agreements to enable their membership in a regional district and to also generally enhance relationships with local government neighbours.

 - A Path Forward: A Resource Guide to Support Treaty First Nation, Regional District and Local Government Collaboration and Planning (PDF, 3.9MB)